geonetwork/core-geonetwork/AI_POLICY.md

 ## Extractive Contributions

-The reason for our "appropriation" contribution policy is that processing PRs, comments, issues, proposals to GeoNetwork is not free -- it takes a lot of maintainer time and energy to review those contributions.
+The reason for our "taking ownership" contribution policy is that processing PRs, comments, issues, proposals to GeoNetwork is not free -- it takes a lot of maintainer time and energy to review those contributions.
 Sending the unreviewed output of an LLM to open source project maintainers *extracts* work